SuSen36/PVZ-XPLAT/Libs/SDL-Mixer-X/README.txt

 by Vitaly Novichkov <Wohlstand>, forked from SDL Mixer 2.0 by Sam Lantinga <slouken@libsdl.org>

-Fork with added libopenmpt support made by Headshotnoby (headshot2017)

 vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
 WARNING: The licenses for libADLMIDI, libOPNMIDI, and GME is GPL,
          which means that in order to use it your application must